Configuration

 # ...regexp substitutions to apply...

-"patern": "repl"
+"pattern": "repl"

 pythonRequirements: <(python scripts only) the list of dependencies to install>